 Get a graphic designer to design the presentations for your speakers, or use Beautiful.AI to build your professional content.
 Keep it classy with minimal text, a maximum of 4 lines per page.
 Pictorial representation of your data/content is what your presentation should have instead of text alone.

 Stick to color schemes and follow it in the presentations being prepared for all your speakers.
 In short, create a template that will keep the audience from second-guessing their participation in the event.

 Just as you have prepared a strategy for the event, prepare another for after-event engagements.
-Provide space for your audience to interact with each other as well as hold discussions if they wish to.
+Provide space for your audience to interact with each other and hold discussions if they wish to.

-Even though virtual events are a class apart from physical events, as an event organizer, you must always be aware of the experience you are handing out to your audience.
-There must be a stage in your planning phases where you must take into account all that could go wrong and prepare for contingencies.
+Even though virtual events are a class apart from physical events, you must always be aware of the experience you are handing out to your audience as an event organizer.
+There must be a stage in your virtual event planning phases where you must consider all that could go wrong and prepare for contingencies.

-A true event organizer is one who is prepared to face the glitches in real-time than denying the chance of anything bad happening.
-While chalking out strategies for Plan A to Plan Z, always ensure to keep the event as user friendly as possible for the audience and speakers.
+An actual event organizer is prepared to face the glitches in real-time than denying the chance of anything wrong happening.
+While chalking out Plan A to Plan Z, always ensure that the virtual event management plans are smooth and user-friendly for the audience and speakers.